danielsespitia/dashboard-mock/README.md

 ## Getting Started
 To run this project it is necessary to have Node.js installed on your machine.

 To run the app, you have to install its dependencies first by running one of the following commands: `yarn install` or `npm install`.
-Once the dependencies installation is done, you will be able to run the app with the commands `yarn start` or `npm start` through your Expo Developer Tools and display it on your device emulator, smartphone or web browser.
+Once the dependencies installation is done, you will be able to run the app with the commands `yarn start` or `npm start` in your web browser.